chatterjee007-dev/Tableau/Project_03_Global_COVID_19_Vaccine_Tracker/README.md

       - Allows continuous tracking of vaccination trends, helping to refine public health strategies over time.
 15. **Addressing Vaccine Hesitancy**:
       - Strengthens public health messaging to overcome vaccine hesitancy and improve overall vaccination rates.
+---
+By integrating these strategic insights, the **Global COVID-19 Vaccine Tracker** becomes an indispensable tool for driving effective public health initiatives and ensuring a more equitable and comprehensive vaccination effort worldwide.